Do you feel like you are a shy and introverted nature is hindering your confidence?

 Confidence is built through our dealings with the world.
 Since our situations, social networks and relationships are ever-changing, so is our spirit – it is fluid.
-It usually comes from our attitudes about ourselves and reactions to others.
+It usually comes from our attitudes about ourselves and our reactions to others.
 Therefore, we need to work on our inner self, thoughts, and mindsets continually.
 The way we relate to ourselves is what determines our anxiety and confidence.

-The way we relate to ourselves is subject to external factors such as past and current family, peer, and romantic relationships or work environment, etc. Therefore, (leading to the second realization), the way we design our immediate surrounding is crucial.
+The way we relate to ourselves is subject to external factors such as past and current family, peer, and romantic relationships or work environment, etc. Therefore, (leading to the second realization), the way we design our immediate surroundings is crucial.

 The people you surround yourself with is who you become.
 If you are always around people who are negative, insecure or critical, you will eventually be affected.

-Therefore, design your surrounding with situations and people that bring out the best in you.
+Therefore, design your surroundings with situations and people that bring out the best in you.
 Surround yourself with encouraging and appreciative people who genuinely like you for who you are, and you will instantly see your confidence boost up.

-Realization 3: Confidence is alignment
+Realization 3: Confidence Is Alignment

 When you are true to your values, dreams, and potential, your confidence is natural and not forced.
 That is, when your mind, body, and spirit are in complete alignment, the natural confidence you exhibit can be noticed by everyone.

 This alignment extends to what you feel and what you do too.
 When you feel like doing X, but end up doing Y, the disparity can shake hamper confidence.
-On the contrary, when you align your values with your behavior, you are not only naturally good at what you are doing, but you are happier when doing the same – this unleashes a raw sense of confidence that is magnetic.
+On the contrary, when you align your values with your behaviour, you are not only naturally good at what you are doing, but you are happy when doing the same – this unleashes a raw sense of confidence that is magnetic.

 As an introvert, there is no reason for you to behave like you an extrovert.
 Staying true to your feelings of what you want to do, is the best approach to confidence.